futrdesigns/futr-loading/README.md

 ### Step 1: Download and Extract

 1. Download the loading screen files
-2. Extract the folder to your FiveM server's `resources` directory
+2. Extract the folder to your FiveM server's `resources` directory and place it where you like e.g. [standalone]
-3. Rename the folder to something like `lxfs-loadingscreen` or your preferred name

 ### Step 2: File Structure